Survivors of the Bataan Death March

 World War II, the bloodiest war in history, claimed 60 million lives and ended on September 2, 1945.

-April 9, 2017 marks the 75th anniversary of the Bataan Death March.
+March 21, 2021 marks the 79th Anniversary of the Bataan Death March.

 The Bataan Memorial Death March: 1989 to Present